Examples

 executingUser- fetches the user who executed the action.approvingUsers- fetches the users who are allowed to approve the action.

-The condition checks if the approver is the executer's team leader, via the relation between user and team.
+The condition checks if the approver is the executer's team leader, by comparing the team meta-property (which contains the user's team memberships) between the executing user and the approving users.

 Full permissions JSON (click to expand)